Quantum Scrambling and State Dependence of the Butterfly Velocity: Scrambling bounds the state dependence of the OTOC

 \item {\it Bounding the derivative by the growth of the commutator.} The inequality (\ref{ineq:crude}) simplifies at late times along a ray $\bx = \bv t$.
 From the definition (\ref{def:lyapunov}) of the velocity-dependent Lyapunov exponent, $\mathcal{C}(\bv t, t; \rho) \sim e^{\l(\bv; \rho) t}$ as $t \to \infty$.
 We furthermore set $\delta = (- \xi \l(\bv; \rho) + \epsilon) t > 0$, with $\epsilon > 0$ a small number.
 This choice is such that the final term in (\ref{ineq:crude}) decays exponentially faster than the others as $t \to \infty$.
 This final term is therefore negligible in this limit.
 In this way, as $t \to \infty$ the following inequality is obtained:

 This expression bounds the temperature dependence of the Lyapunov exponent in terms of the late time growth of the commutator along a ray.
 The late time limit in (\ref{ineq:b3}) is manifestly finite in one spatial dimension, $d = 1$.
 In one dimension at large radii $V_r \approx 2 r / a$, where $a$ is the lattice spacing.
-In this case, the operator growth in (\ref{ineq:b3}) is precisely the scrambling velocity defined in (\ref{eq:vs}).
-Thus, in terms of the scrambling velocity we obtain (A more rigororous treatment in Appendix \ref{app:proof}, allowing for exponential tails in the support, shows that $\xi \to \xi + \xi_\text{LR}$.
+In this case, the operator growth in (\ref{ineq:b3}) is precisely given by the scrambling velocity defined in (\ref{eq:vs}).
+Thus, in terms of the scrambling velocity we obtain (A more rigorous treatment in the appendices, allowing for exponential tails in the support, shows that $\xi \to \xi + \xi_\text{LR}$.
 We include this shift in the following statement of the bound.)

-\end{enumerate} This is our first bound on the state dependence of the OTOC.
-The content of (\ref{ineq:b3}) and hence (\ref{ineq:bfinal}) is that the change with temperature of the Lyapunov exponent along a ray is bounded by the rate of growth of the commutator along the ray.